 Modify the belief model in a minimal way to remove contradictions introduced by adding A.

 Determine the truth of B in that revised belief model.

 This broader conception of counterfactual seems compatible with any kind of evaluation, contribution analysis included.
 White (2010, p.
 157) offered a helpful intervention, using the example of a pre-post design where the same outcome measure is used before and after an intervention:

 “… having no comparison group is not the same as having no counterfactual.
 There is a very simple counterfactual: what would [the outcomes] have been in the absence of the intervention?
 The counterfactualis that it would have remained […] the same as before the intervention.”

 The counterfactual is untested and could be false – regression to the mean would scupper it in many cases.
 But it can be stated and used in an evaluation.
 I think Stalnaker’s approach is a handy mental trick for thinking through the implications of evidence and producing alternative explanations.

 Cook (2000) offers seven reasons why Theory-Based Evaluation cannot “provide the valid conclusions about a program’s causal effects that have been promised.”
-I think those seven can be paraphrased as two: (i) it is too difficult to produce a theory of change that is comprehensive enough for the task and (ii) the counterfactual remains theoretical, in the arm-chair sense of theoretical, and untested, so it is too difficult to judge what would have happened in the absence of the programme being evaluated.
+I think from those seven, two are key: (i) it is usually too difficult to produce a theory of change that is comprehensive enough for the task and (ii) the counterfactual remains theoretical – in the arm-chair, untested sense of theoretical – so it is too difficult to judge what would have happened in the absence of the programme being evaluated.
 Instead, Cook proposes including more theory in comparison group evaluations.